JetBrains/Qodana/topics/detect-passwords.md

 #### How it works

-By default, the `HardcodedPasswords` inspection reports variables with values matching built-in regex rules for hard-coded passwords.
+By default, the `HardcodedPasswords` analysis reports variables with values matching built-in regex rules for hard-coded passwords.
 To report any variable with a suspicious name like `token` or `password` and a constant string value, add the following configuration in the [`qodana.yaml`](qodana-yaml.md) file: